 We believe that, in spite of the disasters around us, we are experiencing a unique phase in our human history: we have the knowledge, scientific and otherwise, as well as the method to foster a more systemic use of the intellect to capitalize on our intuition, to develop thorough analyses, and to design and take correct actions for the common good.
 What we are talking about is a transformation that comes from a more evolved form of human intelligence, one that allows intelligent, thoroughly thought-through decisions to be manifested in intelligent action.

-What we propose in this series is neither a fantasy nor is it particularly complicated to create.
+What we propose in this ‘Out of the Crisis’ series is neither a fantasy nor is it particularly complicated to create.
 What it does require, however, is the sharing of a paradigm and a sense of urgency.

 The paradigm underpinning this transformation, from the prevailing management style into one of whole system optimization, is sustainability; the urgency stems from understanding that the world is experiencing a tectonic shift and this shift calls for a completely different style of leadership.
 This leadership must be inspired and informed by a higher, more evolved form of intelligence.
 It is an intelligence that connects cause and effect and that governs decisions always in the awareness of their wider, systemic implications.